wyshi/user-simulator/README.md

 # Supervised-learning-based simulator
 under sequicity_user/

 ** for the seq2seq model, because the codebase for the seq2seq module exceeds the file limit, please contact us for it.
 But it's a simple vanilla seq2seq, you can build your own.
+The code is under seq2seq/, and we use the implementation from https://github.com/IBM/pytorch-seq2seq for the seq2seq generation model.
+The vectors used in the training can be downloaded from https://nlp.stanford.edu/projects/glove/.

 # RL training with agenda-based simulator
 python run_mydata_new.py